jigoshop/jigoshop/readme.txt

 * Localisation fixes
 * Added JIGOSHOP_TEMPLATE_URL constant for moving the template folder within your theme (for better theme compatibility)
 * Option in settings to turn off css
+* Taxonomy ordering script to allow sorting by menu_order

 = 0.9.7.6 =